SHT: A 2018 Leave No Trace Hot Spot

 - If you plan to use a hammock at a campsite, use tree-friendly straps and avoid trampling existing vegetation.

 - Pack it in, pack it out!
 There are no SHTA-sponsored garbage cans or garbage services, so bring a designated baggie for your trash and carry it out with you.

 - As for human waste, it can be really hard to dig a 6-8 inch hole in our soil.
 Whenever possible use one of our 94 campsite latrines.
-Toilet paper can go in the latrines, but nothing else.
+Toilet paper can go in the latrines (or you can pack it out), but no other trash.
 In case the timing doesn’t work, it’s best to have a trowel handy.

 Leave what you find.

 - Don’t take anything from the trail (and don’t leave anything!).
 Don’t cut names into trees.